 The newspapers of the 1840s occasionally reproduced book reviews from British or Australian papers, a practice which continued for many years.

 There was little art criticism in 19th-century New Zealand newspapers and magazines, apart from reprints of British and Australian reviews.
 Critics did, however, review local paintings on the rare occasions when art exhibitions were held in New Zealand.
 The Dunedin New Zealand and South Seas Exhibition of 1889–1890 included an art section as well as industrial courts and fun-fair attractions.
 Newspapers reviewed the paintings in detail.
-Most paintings were from Britain or Australia, so reviewers compared New Zealand works with those from overseas.
+Most were from Britain or Australia, so reviewers compared New Zealand works with those from overseas.

 There were a number of attempts to establish literary magazines in 19th-century New Zealand.
 Zealandia featured many book reviews, but was short-lived, lasting from 1889 to 1890.
 The New Zealand Illustrated Magazine, published from 1899 to 1905, reviewed drama and literature.